Skip to content

 Practicing these concepts is key to remembering and applying what you’ve learned.
 The more you use them, the more confident you’ll feel—whether you’re working on a personal project or interviewing for a programming job.

-Think of each exercise as a step toward becoming a stronger, more capable Python programmer.
+Each exercise is a step toward becoming a stronger, more capable Python programmer.

 How to Use These Exercises